green-coding-solutions/website/content/case-studies/cpu-utilization-usefulness.md

 We have seen that CPU utilization is by far no easily reproducible nor comparable metric and also not a linear metric.

 Then we have looked at how energy can be split by this value and seen that it is highly tricky to use ratios for splitting.
-The approach by Scaphandre is way better, by just using the elapsed *jiffies* but seems also to be quite far off from a *harder* metric like Instructions.
+The approach by Scaphandre is way better, by just using the elapsed *jiffies* but is at least of in the absolute value from a *harder* metric like Instructions.

 This makes CPU utilization really only helpful as an indicator internal to the same system.